- This

 His art lacks the problems, the ideological baggage, which goes with

 the well known "Australians" of the fifties.
-Significantly, he has
+Significantly,

 always lived where city becomes bushland, which happens very suddenly